Assigning chores to our children can often feel like a tug of war, and honestly, we often just let go of the rope because it becomes overwhelming.

 After all, the whole purpose of chores is to help them create healthy habits about their personal and social responsibilities as being part of the family nucleus, without expecting anything in return.

-While there is logical truth in what some experts claim, there is also a lot of data that proves that positive reinforcement in small doses such Rewards and “Work-for-Hire” chores are in fact very effective— more than we can say about “Allowances”.
+While there is logical truth in what some experts claim, there is also a lot of data that proves that positive reinforcement in small doses such as Rewards and “Work-for-Hire” chores are in fact very effective— more than we can say about “Allowances”.
 Read on…

 Although allowances are encouraged as part of some family dynamics, they should not be linked as “payment for chores.”